-The Master of Science in Marketing Analytics (MSMA) is a STEM designated program designed to provide students with advanced and highly demanded training in current marketing tools, marketing research, forecasting, and statistical and analytical skills, and other marketing relevant skills that will advance their career prospects in the field of marketing analytics.
+The Master of Science in Marketing Analytics (MSMA) is a STEM designated program designed to provide students with advanced and highly demanded training.

 - Develop an advanced understanding of fundamental marketing functions, including product, branding, channel, integrated marketing communication, and pricing